lhcb/starterkit-lessons/03-bookkeeping.md

 samples have the same requirements made on the signal decay.)

-If you expand the `27163003 (Dst_D0pi,Kpi=DecProdCut)` folder you will find a several different subfolders to choose from.
+If you expand the `27163003 (Dst_D0pi,Kpi=DecProdCut)` folder you will find several different subfolders to choose from.
 The names of these subfolders correspond to different data-taking conditions, such as magnet polarity (`MagDown` and `MagUp`), as well as different software versions used to create the different samples that are available.
 We will use